Izimartin/Intro-To-Javascript-Quiz/README.md

 # License

-This course is licenced under © 2011–2017 Udacity, Inc.
+This course is licenced under © 2022 GitHub, Inc.